-Traffic congestion and heavy traffic flows were creating challenges at a key State Highway One intersection at the northern entrance to Whangarei city.
+Traffic congestion and heavy traffic flows were creating challenges at a key State Highway One (SH1) intersection at the northern entrance to Whāngārei city.

 As the greenfield section of new highway traversed through a built up residential area, a large focus of the project was engaging with the local community and stakeholders, to keep them informed of progress.

-- 680m of noise walls were installed adjacent to residential areas which along with an OGPA road surfacing reduced the effects of road noise.
+- 680m of noise walls were installed adjacent to residential areas, which along with an OGPA road surfacing, reduced the effects of road noise

 - over 63,000m2 of urban landscaping

-The project spanned a two-year period.
+The project spanned two-years.